Arno65/Advent-of-Code-2023/README.md

 W.i.p.:\
 Part 2 of day 5 has a slow brute force solution.
 (There is a more efficient solution.)\
-Day 7, adding an ordered Data type for the cards will improve the code.
-It will result in elegant sorting.\
 Will work on more Clojure solutions in the near future.

 Happy coding!